jacobcode01/ChurnLabs/README.md

 ```bash
 make frontend-dev
 ```
-- This command installs the Node dependencies and starts the React development server at :
+- This command installs the Node.js dependencies and starts the React development server at :
 ```
 http://localhost:5173
 ```